mia-platform/ai-rag-template/.mia-template/README.md

 ---

-`ai-rag-template` is a template meant to be a based for the implementation of a RAG(retrieval augmented generation) system.
+mia_template_service_name_placeholder is a template meant to be a based for the implementation of a RAG (retrieval augmented generation) system.
 This repository contains the backend code, which consists of a web server that provides REST APIs to primarily support one type of operation:

 - **Chat**: Provides a conversation feature, allowing users to ask questions and get responses from the chatbot.

 The backend was developed using the [LangChain](https://python.langchain.com/docs/get_started/introduction/) framework, which enables creating sequences of complex interactions using Large Language Models.
 The web server was implemented using the [FastAPI](https://fastapi.tiangolo.com/) framework.

-More information on how the service works can be found in the [Overview and Usage](./docs/10_Overview_And_Usage.md) page.

 ## Local Development